Abbysssal/ModdingGuide/english/1-CSharp-Basic-Programming/2-Working-with-numbers.md

 - `Console.WriteLine(b);` outputs the value of `b` to the console;

 Easy, right?
-You can combine multiple operations in a single line, if you want.
+You can combine multiple operators in a single line, if you want.

 ```cs
 public static void Main(/*string[] args*/)